rjayroach/prepd-gem/README.md

 if not identical, infrastructure.
 However setting up this infastructure takes time, is error prone and typically is non-repeatable ending up as a unique snowflake.

-Therefore, many development teams use a PaaS such as Heroku.
-This has limitations and only addresses the final deployment infrastructure
+To avoid this, many development teams turn to a PaaS service such as Heroku.
+This has limitations and only addresses the final deployment infrastructure.

 Prepd aims to address this by providing a 'convention over configruation' approach to provisioning infrastructure.
 From local developer machines (vagrant running linux on the developer's laptop) to staging and production running a docker swarm cluster.

+With microservice becoming a strategy for a significant number of projects, prepd aims to make it dead simple to build and deploy a microservice base application.

 Beginning with the end in mind, Prepd offers a simple, conventional way to provision all this infrastructure, including CI workflow, secrets managment, 12-factor apps